ydebilloez/kvms-easy/README.md

 -------

 Yves De Billoëz
-12-12-2025
+22-12-2025

 License:
 --------

-This is the [readme.md](readme.md) file for kvms-easy project released under GNU - GPL v2.0.
+This is the README.md file for kvms-easy project released under the license GNU - GPL v2.0.
+Please see the [doc/COPYING.md](COPYING.md) file for more information.

 Further reading and sources:
 ----------------------------